Locally stationary spatio-temporal interpolation of Argo profiling float data: Conclusions and outlook

 \section{Conclusions and outlook}

-We have demonstrated that the spatio-temporal dependence structure of ocean temperatures can be estimated from Argo data using local moving-window maximum likelihood estimates.
+We have demonstrated that the spatio-temporal dependence structure of ocean temperatures can be estimated from Argo data using local moving-window maximum likelihood estimates of the covariance parameters.
 The resulting fully data-driven nonstationary anomaly fields and their uncertainties yield substantial improvements over existing state-of-the-art methods.
 The improvements in point prediction accuracy are comparable to deploying hundreds of new Argo floats.
-There is also evidence of non-Gaussian heavy tails in Argo temperature data and taking this into account is crucial for obtaining well-calibrated uncertainties.
+There is also evidence of non-Gaussian heavy tails in the temperature data and taking this into account is crucial for obtaining well-calibrated uncertainties.
 The estimated covariance models exhibit physically sensible patterns that can be analyzed further to test theories of large-scale ocean circulation.